nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <br />

-**Use Case: UC4 - Search for internship applications using keywords**
+**Use Case: UC4 - Find internship applications using keywords**

 **MSS**:
-1. User wants to search for internship applications stored in the tracker.
+1. User wants to find internship applications stored in the tracker.
 2. User enters the keywords for the search.
 3. FindMyIntern shows a list of internship applications that match the keywords.